-The affirmative vote of at least sixty-six and two-thirds percent (66-2/3%) of the issued and outstanding shares of our common stock is required to approve the amendment to the Certificate of Incorporation as described above.
+The affirmative vote of at least majority of the issued and outstanding shares of our common stock is required to approve the amendment to the Certificate of Incorporation as described above.

 If our stockholders approve the proposed amendment to the Certificate of Incorporation, it will become effective upon filing with the Secretary of State of the State of Delaware of a certificate setting forth the amendment, which we anticipate doing as soon as practicable following stockholder approval.